haribalan/Behavioral_Cloning/README.md

 The project was coded and test against two architectural models.
 One based on the Nvidia paper* and other based on LeNet^ model.
 Models were run upto 20 Epcohs and dropout was used and final value was set at 0.2 after trying out 0.5, 0.4.
 Batch size was set to a standard at 128.
 The inital training was done on AWS GPU system but later ran on Intel i7 Cpus due to cost constraints.
 Both model were trained with *Generators* to perform and utilize optional memory.
 Keras.fit_generator was fed by batch function that looped throught data continously and provided batchs of 128 image,angle set to the model.
+Thus, only a portion entire training and validation set were stored in memory, and the images themselves were read from disk only when new batch was requested.

+Adam optimizer was used to minimize the mean squared error (MSE) with learning rate of 0.001.
+The loss function was MSE because predicting steering angles is a regression problem.

 ##### My model based on Nvidia
 ```